 colorful mural in Cartagena Colombia

-Ladies, if you are heading for Colombia and wondering whether to put Cartagena de Indias on your first time itinerary?
+Ladies, are you heading for Colombia and wondering whether to put Cartagena de Indias on your first-time itinerary?
 Is Cartagena Colombia worth visiting?

 You are in the right place.

-I can confidently say that Cartagena is not just worth it; it’s a must-visit destination when you travel to Colombia (or South America for that matter).
+After visiting, I can confidently say that Cartagena is not just worth it; I think it’s a must-visit destination when you travel to Colombia (or South America, for that matter).

 Take it from someone who’s strolled through its colorful streets, sipped cocktails on rooftop terraces and pristine beaches, and danced salsa until dawn.
-I traveled here after having visited Santa Marta, and the two cities could not have been more different.

 Affiliate disclosure: I only recommend tours, services and purchases I know and love on this website.